-This guide will allow you to change strings on a dreadnought style acoustic guitar, electric guitar, and bass guitar.
+This guide will allow you to change guitar strings on a dreadnought style acoustic guitar, electric guitar, and bass guitar.

 When you’re going to change your guitar strings, you’ve obviously going to need new guitar strings!
 You are also going to need:

-You can work on a table or not the floor, but do not ever change your guitar strings on your lap, as you can drop your guitar and completely destroy it.
-Technically, you do not need a peg winder or a neck cradle to change your guitar strings, but it does make the process a lot easier.
+You can work on a table or not the floor, but do not ever change your classical guitar strings on your lap, as you can drop your guitar and completely destroy it.
+Technically, you do not need a peg winder or a guitar neck cradle to change your guitar strings, but it does make the process a lot easier.

 When you’re preparing to change your guitar strings, make sure that you lay your guitar on it’s back, on a flat and sturdy surface, like a table.
 Make sure that you have enough room to work on your guitar without being cramped or uncomfortable.

 Guitar players don’t change their set of strings often enough, which causes a muddy and dull sound to be produced from an otherwise high-quality guitar.
 Some guitar players do only change the damaged wire (when there is one), but they don’t know how to change them the right way, which is also just as bad as not changing them often enough.

 If you know how to properly change your guitar strings, you’ll help to provide your guitar with the proper care that it deserves, which will help your instrument’s quality to last a long period

 You’re going to want to start your string changing journey by unwinding your strings.
 Start off with your high E string by loosening the tuning peg; you can use your peg winder to restring your guitar, but this isn’t necessary.
 A tuning peg will just help this proves to go a lot faster, but you can do this with just your hands.